dipunm/secure-bitcoin-for-dummies/_resources/multisig-vs-secret-splitting.md

 # Multisig vs secret splitting

-When considering security, most people will boast that multisig (multiple signature) setups are the best option we have so far.
-This article will lay out the pros and cons of secret splitting compared to multisig setups to allow you to make your own decision.
+When considering security, most people will boast that multisig (multiple signature) setups are the best option we have so far, but an alternative option we have is "secret splitting".

+This article will lay out the pros and cons of secret splitting compared to multisig setups to allow you to make your own decision as to which to pursue for your own security plans.

 ## Multi-party setups